pingcap/tidb/docs/design/2023-06-30-configurable-kv-timeout.md

 	KVReadTimeout: Duration
 }
 ```
-- Support `tidb_kv_read_timeout` processing in `ExtractTableHintsFromStmtNode` and `handleStmtHints`, convert
+- Support `tidb_kv_read_timeout` processing in `ExtractTableHintsFromStmtNode` and `handleStmtHints` functions,
-the user input hint value into `StmtContext` so it could be used later.
+convert the user input hint value into correspond field of `StmtContext` so it could be used later.

-## Support Timeout Configuration For Get And Batch-Get
+### Support Timeout Configuration For Get And Batch-Get

 - Add related filed in the `KVSnapshot` struct like